 A contemporary and historical study of criminal justice and its relationship with the public, the press and other governmental agencies.
 Evaluation of law enforcement, judicial and correction problems and practices in society today.
-Prerequisite: CRIM 202.
+Prerequisite: CRIM 202

-CRIM 220 Ethics in Criminal Justice
+CRIM 220 Ethics in Criminal Justice S even (3 SH)

 Potential ethical controversies confronting the criminal justice process and law enforcement agencies.
 Special attention given to contemporary ethical issues in the administration of justice.
+Prerequisite: CRIM 202

-CRIM 222 Criminal Justice Administration
+CRIM 222 Criminal Justice Administration F even (3 SH)

 An examination of the principals, elements, practices, and procedures of management and administration that are essential to the operation of criminal justice agencies.
 A specific focus of this course will be practical application of management and administrative techniques in areas of law enforcement, adjudication, institutional and residential corrections.
-Prerequisite: CRIM 202.
+Prerequisite: CRIM 202

-CRIM 240 Law Enforcement Operations
+CRIM 240 Law Enforcement Operations F (3 SH)